dagronf/DSFDockTile/README.md

 ## Attention Concepts

-You can request user information via the DockTile of an application by using
+You can request user information via the DockTile of an application if your application is not the front-most application.

-### User Attention

-Methods for requesting attention from a user.
 See [Apple's Documentation](https://developer.apple.com/documentation/appkit/nsapplication/1428358-requestuserattention) for more details.

 #### requestInformationalAttention()